art-kop/zukr/README.md

 # zukrautomat
-Site of the subsidiary company "Tsukroavtomat - INZh".
+Not the site of the subsidiary company "Tsukroavtomat - INZH".